parasaurolophus/rader.us/README.md

   command = "mdbook-graphviz"
   output-to-file = false # defaults to false, change to true to create SVG files instead of rendering them inline
   ```

-* Use `./update_mermaid` to upgrade to the latest version of mermaid